• Skip to primary navigation

 3. Monterey Jack

-Monterey Jack slicesMonterey Jack is a semi-hard creamy cheese that has a taste and texture similar to cheddar.
-This backup option has a significantly different texture than manchego and lacks the complex flavor profile.
+Monterey Jack is a semi-hard, creamy cheese that has a taste and texture similar to cheddar.
+This backup option has a significantly different texture than manchego and lacks a complex flavor profile.
 But that doesn’t mean it can’t be used as a replacement in your food.
 Monterey Jack excels as a melting cheese and is especially popular in Mexican and Spanish cooking.

-If you’re using it for a cheese platter then you may want to find another option like pecorino or parmesan to get that nutty flavor that pairs so well with fruit.
+If you’re using it for a cheese platter, then you may want to find another option like pecorino or parmesan to get that nutty flavor that pairs so well with fruit.

 4. Parmesan

 Parmesan is such a common cheese in the United States (and most other parts of the world) that we decided to include it on this list.
-Without question, it has a more intense salty, tangy flavor with a nutty undertone that brings a delicious hit of umami to any dish.
+Without question, it has a more intense, salty, and tangy flavor with a nutty undertone that brings a delicious hit of umami to any dish.

 Although pecorino is a better replacement, parmesan can still be used in any recipe that calls for manchego.
 The essential mantra to remember is “less is best”.
-A heavy hand with the parmesan will result in an unbalanced salty meal.
+A heavy hand with the parmesan will result in an unbalanced, salty meal.

-If you’re looking to replace manchego on a cheese platter then parmesan is perfectly fine to use.
-Include some sweet ingredients like honey to help balance out the saltiness.
+If you’re looking to replace manchego on a cheese platter, then parmesan is perfectly fine to use.
+Include some sweet ingredients, like honey, to help balance out the saltiness.

 5. Comté